-When you’re young your Parents would tell you that
+When you’re young your parents would tell you that…

-“you don’t know what you have until it’s gone”
+“You don’t know what you have until it’s gone”

-and I truly believe that the best example of this is Nightlife.
+and I truly believe that the best example of this is, Nightlife.

-“Nightlife” or “Shitelife” – however you affectionately denoted the building was the heart and soul of the pub scene in Ramsey.
+“Nightlife” or “Shitelife” – however you affectionately denoted the building, was the heart and soul of the pub scene in Ramsey.

 Getting that stamp and passing through those doors was like entering another world.
 It brought the best out of the worst people you knew and the worst out of the best.

 He sought revenge by emptying his bladder through the letterbox all over the feet of the bemused bouncers the other side of the door.

 Or the unmissable night of the year that saw a gaggle of young (and not so young) hopefuls go chest to chest to be crowned “Nightlife TT Miss Wet T-Shirt Champion”.

-Followed by a Kit Kit, revolutionary really (top marks to the owners, not many after hours eateries think of the desserts).
+Followed by a Kit Kit (naturally) Revolutionary really (top marks to the owners, not many after hours eateries think of desserts).

 Then there was that awkward phase where they wanted everyone to wear shoes to get in, we soon settled with socks over trainers.

-Sticky floors, walls, seats and pretty much everything was in the vicinity of the building but it didn’t matter, it was Nightlife.
+Sticky floors, walls, seats and sticky pretty much everything in the vicinity of the building – but it didn’t matter, it was Nightlife.

 Some people would wake up in the morning and see that stamp on their wrist and feel instant regret.
-Now those same people would do anything to have that stamp back as a reminder of the “good ol days.”
+Now those same people would do anything to have that stamp back as a reminder of the “GOOD OLD DAYS”.

-I’m sure most people would give anything to be in Nightlife at 3am when the lights go on just to take it all in one more time.
+I’m sure most people would give anything to be in Nightlife at 3am when the lights go on, just to take it all in one more time.